-Here is some more practical information for those who are planning to stay in Indonesia longer.
+Here is some more useful information for those who are planning to stay in Indonesia longer.

 In Indonesia you will find 4 main mobile operators (“Telkomsel”, “XL”, “Indosat”, “Smart”) with different prepaid cards – for example “Loop”, “IM3” and etc. One of them is more expensive but covers mostly all Indonesia and you will be reachable will be hiking in volcano or camping somewhere further from civilization.
 Others will be cheaper but sometimes with delay SMS delivery and etc.